HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 “Women Photographers in the West Coast Camera Club Environment,” Cascadia Art Museum, Seattle, Aug.
 30, 2023

 “Californie 1900: Circulating California's Environmental Imagination at the Paris World's Fair,” Seminar of the Department of European Languages and Transcultural Studies, University of California, Los Angeles, Sept.
 27, 2023

-“Camera Clubs against the Canon: Writing a Californian Club back into U.S. Photo-history,” Conference “Photographic Societies and Camera Clubs,” History and Theory of Photography Research Centre, Birkbeck, University of London, May 25, 2023

 ## Vulgarisation et interventions dans les média